kyaiooiayk/MLOps-Machine-Learning-Operations/tutorials/AWS/ReadMe.md

 ## Other Concepts
 - **What is a client-server model?** In computing, a client can be a web browser or desktop application that a person interacts with to make requests to computer servers.
 A server can be services such as Amazon Elastic Compute Cloud (Amazon EC2), a type of virtual server.
+- **What is cloud computing?** Cloud computing is the on-demand delivery of IT resources over the Internet with pay-as-you-go pricing.
+- **Elasticity** With cloud computing, you don’t have to over-provision resources up front to handle peak levels of business activity in the future.
+Instead, you provision the amount of resources that you actually need.
+You can scale these resources up or down to instantly grow and shrink capacity as your business needs change.
+- **Types of cloud computing**: There are 3 types of them: Infrastructure or Platform or Software as a Service.
+Alternatively: Iaas, PaaS and SaaS.
+These are arranged from more to less flexibility.

 ## Quick references
 - **Elastic Inference** allows you to attach low-cost GPU-powered acceleration to Amazon EC2 and Sagemaker instances or Amazon ECS tasks, to reduce the cost of running deep learning inference by up to 75%.
 Amazon Elastic Inference supports TensorFlow, Apache MXNet, PyTorch and ONNX models.